Mediation Services

 Child Inclusive Mediation

-If you choose Child Inclusive Mediation, we will arrange for a trained Child Consultant to meet with your child or children.
-Following this meeting, the Child Consultant will share their feedback on your child or children’s views in a safe and sensitive way.
+In a Child Inclusive Mediation, we arrange for a trained Child Consultant to meet with your child or children.
+Following this meeting, the Child Consultant shares their feedback with you, and the other parent on your child or children’s views.
+Any feedback received from the Child Consultant is confidential and cannot be used as evidence in subsequent Court proceedings.

-The Child Inclusive model is underpinned by evidence-based research and is designed to provide a child-focused basis on which parents can make decisions in the best interests of their children.
+The Child Inclusive model is underpinned by evidence-based research and is designed to provide a basis on which parents can make decisions in the best interests of their children.

 How does the process work?

-• The first step is an individual intake appointment with the Family Dispute Resolution Practitioner (Mediator) who will discuss your issues, prepare you for the process and provide information and referrals to other services if required.
+The first step is an individual intake appointment with the Family Dispute Resolution Practitioner (Mediator) who will discuss your issues, prepare you for the process and provide information and referrals to other services if required.

 All parties have an intake appointment to assess whether it is appropriate to proceed to a mediation session.
 These appointments are private and confidential conversations and usually take place over the phone or online and last for an hour.

-• If suitable, a mediation session will then be arranged on a day and time that is convenient to all.
+If suitable, a mediation session will then be arranged on a day and time that is convenient to all.
 The session can be face to face or online and will last for four hours.

 At this outset of the session, the FDRP will ask parties to state the issues that they wish to discuss and then an agenda will be formulated outlining the issues for discussion.